-You can connect a VCR, camcorder, laser disc player, DVD player, or any other compatible video image source to your projector.
+You can connect a VCR, a camcorder, a laser disc player, DVD player, or any other compatible video image source to your projector.

 The projector can receive composite video, S-Video, or component video.
-Your equipment has composite video if your video source has a one-pin RCA video port.
-Your equipment has S-Video if your video source has a four-pin (mini-DIN) video port.
-Your equipment has component video if your video source has a three-connector (Y, R-Y, B-Y) video port.
+Your equipment has composite video if your video source has a one-pin RCA video jack.
+Your equipment has S-Video if your video source has a four-pin (mini-DIN) video jack.
+Your equipment has component video if your video source has a three-connector (Y, R-Y, B-Y) video jack.